 GeneCards Summary for ADRB2 Gene

-ADRB2 (Adrenoceptor Beta 2, Surface) is a Protein Coding gene.
-Diseases associated with ADRB2 include status asthmaticus and obstructive lung disease.
-Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
+ADRB2 (Adrenoceptor Beta 2) is a Protein Coding gene.
+Diseases associated with ADRB2 include asthma and obesity.
+Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and enzyme binding.
 An important paralog of this gene is TAAR9.